nitad54448/yappari-5-1/README.md

 ### Z-Hit active datasets ###
 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given here.
 This is a procedure similar to the better known Kramers-Kronig test.

+### Delete points from Nyquist ###
+You can delete points from datasets visible in the Nyquist plot : jus zomm the region where the points you want to delete then select this action command.
+This is irreversible.

 ### Help ###
 This will open a help file in a pdf format (the most recent help is always in this github page and not in the pdf file installed with the program).